ttlion/sdtDBN/README.md

 #### Arguments that use dynamic attributes

 - **-is**: This argument should be the file with the static observations used to learn the DBN.
 If not given, program will learn a tDBN, without static features.
-If given, program will learn a sdtDBN, with static and dynamic features
+If given, program will learn a sdtDBN, with static and dynamic features;

-- **-obsStatic**: This argument should be the file with static observations of the subjects in which inference is going to be made
+- **-obsStatic**: This argument should be the file with static observations of the subjects in which inference is going to be made.

 ### File with variables and respective timesteps to make inference